-It was used by the Albanian chief Isa Boletin in 1910 when he rebelled against Turkey.
+The flag was used by the Albanian chief Isa Boletin in 1910 when he rebelled against Turkey.
 An autonomous government was proclaimed in June 1911, and a red flag with the black double-headed eagle was raised in Prishtina (now in Kosovo).
 A few weeks later, the flag was flying all over Southern Albania as well.
-In May 1912 the Albanians took Üsküb (now Skopje, Macedonia), and Turkey recognised the autonomy of Albania in June 1912.
-During the First Balkan War, on 28 November 1912, Albania’s independence was declared by Ismail Qemali in Vlora, and a flag with the black eagle of Skanderbeg on a red field was raised.
-The Provisional Government of Albania was created by the Assembly of Vlora in 4 December 1912.
+In May 1912, the Albanians took Üsküb (now Skopje, North Macedonia), and Turkey recognised the autonomy of Albania in June 1912.
+During the First Balkan War, on 28 November 1912, Ismail Qemali declared Albania’s independence in Vlora and raised a flag with the black eagle of Skanderbeg on a red field.
+The Provisional Government of Albania was created by the Assembly of Vlora on 4 December 1912.
 A white six-pointed star was added to the flag, symbolising the unity between Catholics, Orthodox and Muslims.

-After the second Balkan War in 1913, Serbia, Montenegro, and Greece split Albania among them.
-But on 29 July 1913, at a conference in London, the then six great powers proclaimed Albania’s independence as a Principality under the rule of Wilhelm Von Wied, a German prince.
+After the Second Balkan War in 1913, Serbia, Montenegro, and Greece split Albania among them.
+But on 29 July 1913, at a conference in London, the then six great powers proclaimed Albania’s independence as a Principality under Wilhelm Von Wied, a German prince.
 He landed in Durrës on 7 March 1913 but left six months later as he lacked international support and faced a revolt by the Muslims in central Albania.
-The flag used had a redrawn double-headed eagle, now with yellow beak and talons, and a white five-pointed star.
+The flag used had a redrawn double-headed eagle, now with a yellow beak and talons, and a white five-pointed star.

 In elections held on 2 December 1945, 80% voted for the National Democratic Front coalition led by the Communists.
-On 11 January 1946 King Zog I was declared deposed, and the People’s Republic of Albania was proclaimed.
-On 7 March 1946, a Constitution came into effect which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
+On 11 January 1946, King Zog I was declared deposed, and the People’s Republic of Albania was proclaimed.
+On 7 March 1946, a Constitution came into effect, which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
 In 1976 a new Constitution was adopted, and the state’s name changed to “People’s Socialist Republic of Albania”, but the flag stayed the same.
-This lasted until 1992 when Communist rule came to an end: the communist star was removed from the national flag on 7 April 1992.
-Once more Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.
+In 1992 Communist rule ended: the communist star was removed from the national flag on 7 April 1992.
+Once more, Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.